zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/index.md

 ## Table Splitting

 EF Core (from version 2.0) also supports _table splitting_, a technique that enables you to use a single table to represent both entities in a one-to-one relationship where separation into multiple tables is not required.
-Using this feature, the one-to-one relationship illustrated above will be stored in a database table together:
+Using this feature, the one-to-one relationship illustrated above will be stored in a single database table together:

 ![Table splitting](/images/20-02-2018-08-39-09.png)

-Each entity needs to be defined separately, and they must share the same primary key value.
+Each entity needs to be defined separately, and it must share the same primary key value.
 This type of relationship requires [configuration](/configuration/one-to-one-relationship-configuration#configuring-a-relationship-that-uses-table-splitting)

 #### Further Reading
 - [Entity Framework One To One Relationship Conventions](/conventions/one-to-one-relationship)